lootanhu/docker-auto-build/nginx-mysql-php72-php56-http2-centos6/README.md

 Notes:
 1. All above software are installed by using yum as rpm packages compiled with gcc 4.8.5.
-2. The httpd/MySQL/tengine's preset is not running.
+2. The httpd/MySQL/tengine's preset is disable running.

 -----------------